Solutions to the exercises from the book "Albert algebras over commutative rings": Solutions

-In order to reduce ambiguity in cross-references, equations are numbered differently in the exercises in the book from how they are numbered here.
-In the exercises, the equations are numbered (1), (2), etc., whereas here in the solutions we number them (\theequation), \stepcounter{equation} (\theequation), etc.
+In order to reduce ambiguity in cross-references, equations are numbered differently in the printed book from how they are numbered here.
+In the book, the equations are numbered (1), (2), etc., whereas here in the addenda we number them (a1), (a2), etc., and in the solutions we number them (s1), (s2), etc.